ukitazume/sysdigcloud-kubernetes/README.md

 #### Upgrading/Migrating/HA Datastores

-Supported migrations are in a set of dirs, one for each datastore.
+Supported migrations are in a set of directories, one for each datastore.
  They can be found [here](https://github.com/draios/sysdigcloud-kubernetes/tree/master/migrations)

 #### Troubleshooting